-Mansfield Woodhouse is an attractive district centre, and exhibits fairly positive signs of vitality and viability.
+Mansfield Woodhouse is an attractive district centre, and exhibits some signs of vitality and viability.
 The retail mix reflects that of many district and local centres, with an emphasis on food shopping and meeting the day-to-day services needs of local residents.
 There are some gaps in the retail offer - for example there is no greengrocer's - but generally the centre has sufficient diversity of uses to meet most local residents' day-to-day needs.

-At the time of the 2018 survey, the proportion of occupied properties within retail use was 40.0%.
-There were 11 vacant units within the centre which equated to a vacancy rate of 12.2%.
+At the time of the 2019 survey, the proportion of occupied properties within retail use was 36.7%.
+There were 17 vacant units within the centre which equated to a vacancy rate of 18.9%.

-Market Warsop appears to be adequately performing the role and function of a district centre, and exhibits some signs of vitality and viability.
+Market Warsop appears to be adequately performing the role and function of a district centre, and exhibits some fairly positive signs of vitality and viability.
 There is a range of convenience, comparison and services goods, and it is considered that residents' day-to-day shopping needs can be met by the current offer.

-The proportion of occupied properties within retail use at the time of the 2018 survey was 45.1%.
-There were 16 vacant units within the centre which equated to a vacancy rate of 15.7%.
+The proportion of occupied properties within retail use at the time of the 2019 survey was 47.5%.
+There were 11 vacant units within the centre which equated to a vacancy rate of 11.1%.

-There was 1 site that was allocated for optional land uses including retail development.
+There was 1 site that was allocated for optional land uses including retail development in the 1998 Local Plan which remains undeveloped.
 This is located to the rear of 31 High Street (0.1ha).